 The call was led by the Plan Transactions and Terminations Committee, chaired by John Paliga of Gordon Feinblatt LLC and vice-chaired by Christina Crockett of T. Rowe Price and Harold Ashner and Stan Hecht of Keightley & Ashner LLP.

-Please contact Henry Talavera at email@example.com for more information about out Group and our calls.
-Our next call is scheduled for January 17, 2013, and will be lead by the Welfare Plan Committee.
+Please contact Henry Talavera at firstname.lastname@example.org for more information about out Group and our calls.
+Our next call was held on January 17, 2013.